10 Father’s Day Gifts for Lawn Care Nuts

 3. Save Some Green on Eco-Friendly Mowers

 Greenworks Tools, a maker of eco-friendly lawn care equipment, has push mowers and commercial-grade mowers on sale for Father’s Day.
-You can save $700 to $1000 or more.
+You can save up to $800 on mowers, string trimmers, and more.
 If you have the money, there’s a mower for your yard size, and your comfort level.
 Even better, these mowers are perfect choices under California’s Green Lawn Care Law.

 Other lawn mower makers (and big box retailers) also are selling mowers at discounted prices for Father’s Day.
 Which mower is right for you?
 Check out our Best Lawn Mowers, Best Riding Lawn Mowers, and Best Electric Lawn Mowers, and Best Lawn Mowers Under $200.
 The buyers guides with each one will help you choose the perfect mower.